mjosaarinen/py-acvp-pqc/README.md

 #   NIST Gen/Vals

-** CONTINOUSLY EXPERIMENTAL **
+** CONTINUOUSLY EXPERIMENTAL **

 Functional validation of crypto algorithms in the FIPS 140-3 scheme is based on NIST's Automated Cryptographic Validation Test System (ACVTS).
 This system contains crypto algorithm implementations that effectively serve as the "golden reference" for algorithm validation: They are used to generate randomized test cases in ACVTS.

 The crypto implementations used by NIST's [ACVP-Server](https://github.com/usnistgov/ACVP-Server) are written in C# and run on Microsoft's .NET framework (version 6).
-Recently implementations of the new NIST PQC standards
+Recently, implementations of the new NIST PQC standards
 Kyber ([Kyber.cs](https://github.com/usnistgov/ACVP-Server/blob/master/gen-val/src/crypto/src/NIST.CVP.ACVTS.Libraries.Crypto/Kyber/Kyber.cs) for FIPS 203),
 Dilithium ([Dilithium.cs](https://github.com/usnistgov/ACVP-Server/blob/master/gen-val/src/crypto/src/NIST.CVP.ACVTS.Libraries.Crypto/Dilithium/Dilithium.cs) for [FIPS 204 ML-DSA](https://doi.org/10.6028/NIST.FIPS.204)), and
 SPHINCS+ ([Slhdsa.cs](https://github.com/usnistgov/ACVP-Server/blob/master/gen-val/src/crypto/src/NIST.CVP.ACVTS.Libraries.Crypto/SLHDSA/Slhdsa.cs) for [FIPS 205 SLH-DSA](https://doi.org/10.6028/NIST.FIPS.205)) have been added to the repo.
 These may not be the best or the most elegant implementations, but many will want to ensure functional equivalence to this code for interoperability and certification purposes.

-We provide Python interface to run the NIST Reference Kyber and Dilithium implementations on a Linux system ( [Pythonnet](http://pythonnet.github.io/) is available for Mac and Windows too, but I have not tested it. ) There is also code to run tests against the static JSON-format test vectors in the ACVP-Server repo.
+We provide a Python interface to run the NIST Reference Kyber and Dilithium implementations on a Linux system ( [Pythonnet](http://pythonnet.github.io/) is available for Mac and Windows, too, but I have not tested it. ) There is also code to run tests against the static JSON-format test vectors in the ACVP-Server repo.

 Note that the NIST reference implementations absolutely should **not** be used "in production" since no attention has been paid to crucial factors such as resistance against (remote) timing attacks.
 This is simply not needed in test vector generation.